 We here at Serious Eats are always hungry.
 We’re also always on the lookout for great food that won’t break the bank.
-So we thought it would be a perfectly reasonable task to come up with a short roundup of our favorite cheap eats in New York City.
+So we thought it would be a perfectly reasonable task to come up with a short roundup of our favorite inexpensive eats in New York City.
 Well, readers, we were wrong.

 Perhaps unsurprisingly, our initial stab at a list was so expansive that it would’ve taken us years to write up and photograph—that’s what happens when you send a half dozen serious eaters out to eat wherever they happen to be over the course of a couple of months.
 To whittle it down, we decided to introduce some rules: First, we limited ourselves to dishes that cost between $10 and $15 (stay tuned for an under-$10 and an under-$5 list as well).
 Second, we excluded baked goods, desserts, and other sweets.
 And finally, we stipulated that each of the dishes had to be substantial enough to qualify as a meal.

-After revisiting old haunts and checking out more recent additions to the restaurant scene over the last couple of months, we came up with 15 exceptional picks—delicious, affordable, destination-worthy meals from Brooklyn, Manhattan, and Queens.* And, though our finalists don’t encompass every cuisine available in New York City, you’ll find a huge range—good old American sliders, a richly savory Chinese noodle soup, a revelatory Mexican torta, and so much more.
+After revisiting old haunts and checking out more recent additions to the restaurant scene over the last couple of months, we came up with some exceptional picks—delicious, affordable, destination-worthy meals from Brooklyn, Manhattan, and Queens.
+And, though our finalists don’t encompass every cuisine available in New York City, you’ll find a huge range—good old American sliders, a richly savory Chinese noodle soup, a revelatory Mexican torta, and so much more.

 Sorry, Bronx and Staten Island residents: We also limited ourselves to the boroughs in which our staff members live—and we have a small staff.
 We promise to revisit some of our favorites in your 'hoods and show you the appropriate love at a later time.